 Deer Creek Center History

 Siskiyou Field Institute, formerly known as Deer Creek Center, is a facility for field research and education located in the heart of the biologically-diverse Klamath-Siskiyou region of southwestern Oregon and northwestern California.
-The Klamath-Siskiyou region contains a remarkable ~3,500 plant species, including exceptional conifer diversity, and was named an area of ‘global botanical significance’ by the World Conservation Union.
+The Klamath-Siskiyou region contains a remarkable number of plant species (estimated to be over 3,500), including exceptional conifer diversity, and was named an area of ‘global botanical significance’ by the World Conservation Union.

 Southern Oregon University Foundation (SOUF) and the Siskiyou Field Institute (SFI) began a formal facility partnership in February 2004 and entered a formal agreement to form a new non-profit organization, The Deer Creek Center for Field Research and Education (DCC) in February 2006.
 DCC’s mission was established to provide educational opportunities and promote scientific research for students, researchers and the public through the ownership, restoration and management of the Deer Creek Center property.
 A $3 million commitment was made by a private donor toward the purchase and an endowment for the facility, in addition to $500,000 provided by the Oregon Watershed Enhancement Board.
 In May 2006, Western Rivers Conservancy purchased the property for $2.5 million on behalf of the SOU/SFI partnership , and SOU and SFI took possession of the property through a lease and property transfer agreement with Western Rivers Conservancy.
 Western Rivers Conservancy transferred of title of the property to DCC as soon as DCC meets certain planning, development, and fundraising benchmarks had been met.
 A grant of $720,000 plus additional grants totaling over $350,000 assisted in site planning and preparation, significant renovations to the existing 6000 square foot main residence (deferred maintenance, site preparation and clearing, site planning), and construction of a solar powered bathhouse, two yurts, and an outdoor pavilion.Major funders included the Murdock Charitable Trust for $250K, the James F. and Marion L. Miller Foundation for $35K, the Collins Foundation for $30K, and $25K from the USDA’s Rural Community Development Initiative awarded to the Illinois Valley Community Development Organization.